Sowmya-20/countapp/README.md

 when you click the black button the background color will be black and so on. when you click the count button the number will be increment.
-When you click the reset button the count will be reset to zero. next in java file use Shared preferences to store the color on the text....
+When you click the reset button the count will be reset to zero. next in java file use Shared preferences to store the color on the text.